-Analysis of notifiable gas accidents shows that during 2020:
+Analysis of notifiable gas accidents shows that during 2021:

-- There were three notifiable natural gas accident reported during year.
-All these accidents causes significant property damage but no casualty. - In the past 28 years there have been 0.2 fatal accidents and 2.1 injury accidents per year on average. - Eight non-notifiable accidents were reported.
-Three accidents involved mains, services and regulation stations, two each involved heater and other appliances, and one involved water heater. - Over the last five years, five non-notifiable distribution accidents (involving mains, services, and regulator stations etc) were reported after five years of nil accident reporting.
+- There were two notifiable natural gas accidents reported during year.
+One of these accidents causes significant property damage and another cause injury to a single person. - In the past 29 years there have been 0.2 fatal accidents and 2.1 injury accidents per year on average. - Four non-notifiable accidents were reported.
+One accident each involved cooker, heater, installation pipe work and water heater. - Over the last six years, seven non-notifiable distribution accidents (involving mains, services, and regulator stations etc) were reported after five years of nil accident reporting.
 The average distribution accident number over the first 18 years (1993-2010) was 16.7.
-A likely reason for a decline in distribution accident reporting to us was the transfer of responsibility for workplace accidents to investigate under workplace safety legislation (then Department of Labour) in 2009.
+A likely reason for a decline in distribution accident reporting to us was the transfer of responsibility for workplace accidents investigation under workplace safety legislation (then Department of Labour) in 2009.

-&lt;sup>10 For a certain period in the 1990s Energy Safety received information (notification) of third party strikes in bulk.
-While all were recorded, in general Energy Safety did not investigate these 'bulk reported' and other low level incident events.
+10 For a certain period in the 1990s Energy Safety received information (notification) of third party strikes in bulk.While all were recorded, in general Energy Safety did not investigate these 'bulk reported' and other low level incident events.